htetmyatthar/6006/part3/C/counting_sort/README.md

 ## Specification

-- Supposing all keys are non-negative integers in range$0,......,u - 1$, so $n \le u$.
+- Supposing all keys are non-negative integers in range $0,......,u - 1$ , so $n \le u$.

 - Since using tuple sort can't handle the non-colliding keys,